-We propose that a system that could account for our results is one in which infants extract abstract-like rules that represent relationships between placeholders (variables) such as "the first item X is the same as the third item Y" or more generally that "item I is the same as item J." (Marcus et al. 1999, 79)
+We propose that a system that could account for our results is one in which infants extract abstract-like rules that represent relationships between placeholders (variables) such as 'the first item X is the same as the third item Y' or more generally that 'item I is the same as item J'.
+(Marcus et al., 1999, p.
+79)

-Connectionist responses focused on the possibility that an associative learning mechanism might induce sameness out of the statistical dependencies between syllable tokens in the linguistic corpus (Elman 1999).
-Their working hypothesis was that infants might be exploiting discrepancies based on expectations in order to make successful predictions in accordance with Marcus et al.'s data.
-If connectionist networks were to do so associatively, without recourse to universally open-ended rules or to devices that store particular values of variables to perform variable binding, no classical implementation would be required (Calvo and Colunga 2003).16
+Connectionist responses focused on the possibility that an associative learning mechanism might induce sameness out of the statistical dependencies between syllable tokens in the linguistic corpus.
+(Elman, 1999) Their working hypothesis was that infants might be exploiting discrepancies based on expectations in order to make successful predictions in accordance with Marcus et al.'s data.
+If connectionist networks were to do so associatively, without recourse to universally open-ended rules, or to devices that store particular values of variables to perform variable binding, no classical implementation would be required.16 (Calvo & Colunga, 2003)

 Likewise, the ecological psychologist may frame the challenge of explaining how infants perceive speech in terms of the direct perception of sameness-related properties.
 After all, the class of artificial syllables in Marcus et al.'s experiments corresponds to a set of objects in the infant's environment.
-We may thus try to make sameness available in the form of parameters that specify the property of "item I belonging to the same set as item J." As this is an empirical matter, an infant's perceptual systems could in principle resonate to any such property.
+We may thus try to make sameness available in the form of parameters that specify the property of 'item I belonging to the same set as item J'.
+Being an empirical matter, an infant's perceptual systems could in principle resonate to any such property.
 Certainly, the Gibsonian may conjecture, the resonator in question might be a complex one, but so be it.

-A combined reading of the two papers by Fodor and Pylyshyn mentioned above (1981, 1988) provides the arguments against the possibility that sameness is transduced in this way.
-According to Fodor and Pylyshyn (1988):
+A combined reading of the two papers by Fodor & Pylyshyn mentioned above (1981; 1988) provides the arguments against the possibility that sameness is transduced in this way.
+According to Fodor & Pylyshyn (1988):

 Connectionist theories acknowledge only causal connectedness as a primitive relation among nodes; when you know how activation and inhibition flow among them, you know everything there is to know about how the nodes in a network are related.
-By contrast, Classical theories acknowledge not only causal relations among the semantically evaluable objects that they posit, but also a range of structural relations, of which constituency is paradigmatic.
-(12)
+By contrast, Classical theories acknowledge not only causal relations among the semantically evaluable objects that they posit, but also a range of structural relations, of which constituency is paradigmatic. (p.
+12)

-On the other hand, as Fodor and Pylyshyn (1981) observe:
+On the other hand, as Fodor & Pylyshyn (1981) observe:

-The reason that productive properties are prima facie not transduced is that, in many of the most interesting cases, membership in the associated set is inferred from a prior identification of the internal structure to the stimulus.
-(177)
+The reason that productive properties are prima facie not transduced is that, in many of the most interesting cases, membership in the associated set is inferred from a prior identification of the internal structure to the stimulus. (p.
+177)

-Swap "classical" and "connectionist" for "constructivist" and "ecological psychology," and "nodes" and "network" for "transductors" and "organism," respectively; bear in mind that a combinatorial syntax and semantics for mental representations and structure-sensitivity of processes operate as a constraint on candidate mechanisms,17 and the challenge takes the following form: given that ecological psychology acknowledges causal connectedness only as the relation of transduction in the environment-organism coupling, these systems face the challenge of explaining how properties that are relevant to systematic features of behavior are transduced.
-Specifically, for example, how can sameness be directly perceived, without resorting to a prior internal structure of some sort that allows for the identification of membership itself?
+Swap "classical" and "connectionist" for "constructivist" and "ecological psychology", and "nodes" and "network" for "transductors" and "organism", respectively; bear in mind that a combinatorial syntax and semantics for mental representations and structure-sensitivity of processes operates as a constraint on candidate mechanisms,17 and the challenge takes the following form: Given that ecological psychology only acknowledges causal connectedness as the relation of transduction in the environment-organism coupling, these systems face the challenge of explaining how properties that are relevant to systematic features of behavior are transduced.
+Specifically, for example, how can sameness be directly perceived, without